Thank you for your interest in Pam Wingard Fine Art! Here you can find more info and photos to help share my story.

 05

-How do I know it’s done?
+How do I know it’s finished?

 I’ve been painting for over 20 years, so I’ve learned much from studying with teaching artists, fine-tuning my process, and a little trial and error.